Education in India

 Step 3

-After completing M.D(Medicine)/DNB(Nephrology) the aspiring candidates can enroll for D.M(Nephrology) - a 2-3 years courses - for specialization in the field of Neurology from some of the best institutes in India.
+After completing M.D.
+(Medicine)/ DNB (Nephrology) the aspiring candidates can enrol for D.M.
+(Nephrology) - a 2-3 years courses - for specialization in the field of Neurology from some of the best institutes in India.

 Step 4

-After completion of three years of D.M(Nephrology) course and getting the requisite registration from Medical Council of India the budding Nephrologist can get jobs in reputed Government and Private Hospitals like AIIMS etc. Nephrologist with good entrepreneurial skill can also open their own Clinic and provide services to the patients.
+After completion of three years of D.M.
+(Nephrology) course and getting the requisite registration from Medical Council of India, the budding Nephrologists can get jobs in reputed Government and Private Hospitals like AIIMS etc. Nephrologists with good entrepreneurial skill can also open their own Clinic and provide services to the patients.

 Nephrologist Job Description